xnorkl/cyberdefenseclub/README.md

 Each team is responsible maintaining the services under their purview:
 - #### Firewall
-	- Egress and Ingress Rules for all fundamental services
+	- Incoming and Outgoing Rules for all fundamental services
 - #### Windows
 	- AD DNS
 	- Webmail-HTTP